Monir Vakili

-She was the first Persian singer to popularize Persian Folk Songs in Iran and the international music scene.
+She was the first Persian singer to popularise Persian folk songs in Iran and the international music scene.

 Biography

 Monir was born to a family of art and music enthusiasts.
 Her father encouraged her interest in opera and supported her decision to study abroad.
 Monir studied voice and theater at the Conservatoire National Supérieur de Musique et De Danse de Paris and continued her training in opera directing at the New England Conservatory of Music in Boston, Mass.

-Monir started the first opera company in Iran.
+Monir was one of the singers who started the first opera company in Iran.
 She gave performances in roles including Madama Butterfly, Mimi in La Bohème, Violetta in La Traviata, and Liu in Turandot, at the Rudaki Hall.
 She intended to bring the level of artistry in Iran up to international standards.
 She produced and hosted a series in the National Iranian Television featuring selections from Rudaki Hall, and created an opera film festival and established the Academy of Voice, a government-funded, co-educational boarding school to educate and train students in the art of opera and choral singing.

-In 1951 Monir placed first at the Berlin Youth Festival (in the vocal category) and in 1975 she was the recipient of the Forough Farrokhzad Award.
+In 1951, Monir placed first at the Berlin Youth Festival (in the vocal category) and in 1975 she was the recipient of the Forugh Farrokhzad Award.
 She recorded an album, "Chants et Danses de Perse" in Paris in 1958, of songs from different regions of Iran.
 It won the Grand Prix du Disque of the Académie Charles Cros.
-Monir died in 1983.
 Baazgasht ("Resurrection"), is a rendition of the album.

 Monir attended the American School in Hamedan where she performed as soloist and member of the church choir.

 Awards, honours and other details

 She studied at the Conservatoire Nationale de Musique de Paris 1949–52, majoring in Operatic Singing and Performing Arts.

 She was a vocal coach at Tehran National Conservatory of Music, 1955–57.

-She performed recitals at the French Institute and Roumanian Embassy, Tehran, 1955–56.
+She performed recitals at the French Institute and Romanian Embassy, Tehran, 1955–56.

 She studied at the New England Conservatory in Boston, Massachusetts, 1960–61, majoring in Opera Directing.

-She staged the first televised opera scenes from Madama Butterfly and La Traviata on Sabet Television, May 1961.
+She staged the first televised opera scenes from Madama Butterfly and La Traviata on Habib Sabet's Iran Television, May 1961.

 She was a Radio Tehran and Association of Friends of the French Culture-Soloist and Choir Member, 1969–71.